getpelican/pelican-plugins/Readme.rst

 PDF generator             Automatically exports RST articles and pages as PDF files

+PDF Images                If an img tag contains a PDF, EPS or PS file as a source, this plugin generates a PNG preview which will then act as a link to the original file.

 Pelican-flickr            Brings your Flickr photos & sets into your static website

 pelican_javascript        Allows you to embed Javascript and CSS files into individual articles

 pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

+Pelican Cite              Produces inline citations and a bibliography in articles and pages, using a BibTeX file.

 Pelican Gist tag          Easily embed GitHub Gists in your Pelican articles